My Approach

 Please reach out to schedule a free, 15-minute phone consultation.
 I am also here to help those who struggle with phone-related anxiety and would prefer to consult briefly over e-mail.

-Should we not be a good therapeutic match, I am happy to provide referrals that may better suit your needs.
+Should we not be a good therapeutic match, I am happy to provide referrals and resources that may better suit your needs.